Classification of Radar Sets (2)

 - target designation facilities for other systems.

-“En Route” radars operates in L–band mostly and displays radar data to controllers in the en route environment at a maximum range up to 450 km.
+“En Route” radars operate in L-band mostly and display radar data to controllers in the en route environment at a maximum range up to 450 km.

 Precision Approach Radar Sets (PAR)